 Today, Machu Picchu is without a doubt one of the world’s most renowned archaeological remains and a tribute to the genius and skill of Inca engineering.
 Astonishingly, the Incas built their city of Machu Picchu without the aid of wheels or iron tools.
 They constructed more than 600 terraces to prevent the city from sliding down the mountain and even designed a water supply system with a length of about half a mile (1 kilometer).

-For the Incas the architecture was especially important.
-The temples which were built around the city are oriented to catch the rays of the rising sun.
-The slopes of the roofs reflect the Huayna Picchu, the mountain that emerges behind them.
+Architecture was especially important for the Incas.
+The temples of Machu Picchu are oriented to catch the rays of the rising sun.
+The slopes of the roofs reflect Huayna Picchu, the mountain that emerges behind them.

 Evidence reveals that Machu Picchu is divided into three main areas: the residential area, with the home of the wise men or amautas; trapezoidal rooms occupied by ñustas or princesses; and the popular and sacred neighborhood.
 The sacred neighborhood, dedicated to their principal deity Inti, the Sun God, is where the main jewels of Intiwatana (Intihuatana), the Temple of the Sun, and the Room of the Three Windows are located.